New Hampshire-Canadian Border

 A portion of your ride fee will be donated to two very worthwhile charities.
 The first charity is Motorcycle Relief Project.
 MRP takes military veterans with PTSD on Adventure rides giving veterans the opportunity to ride and share stories together.
 The second charity is the BDR® community itself.
 Donations to BDR® allows the continuation of route development and promotion.

-Plan to arrive in Hancock, NY on August 6th.
-Lodging will be provided (see hotel details) for this evening.
-We will start the BDR leaving on the 7th riding from Hancock to Andes, NY.
-Each day will be an average of around 150 miles.
-We will plan to arrive at the end of the route, at the Canadian border, 9 days later on August 15th.
-We will spend the evening in Jackman and begin the trip home on the 16th.
+Plan to arrive in Hancock, NY on June 5th to begin the ride the next day on the 6th.
+Lodging will be provided for this evening.
+We will start the BDR leaving from Hancock to Andes, NY.
+Each day will be an average of around 175 miles.
+We will plan to arrive at the end of the route, at the Canadian border, 8 days later on June 13th.

 The plan is to meet at a hotel in Hancock the day before the ride.
-We will be heading out by 8 AM on the 7th so if you choose not to come a day early, feel free to just meet in Hancock on the 7th.
+We will be heading out by 8 AM.

 Hancock to Andes, NY